 - Specific jobs: People in occupations that require repetitive shoulder movements can damage their rotator cuff gradually.
 This includes jobs like house painting or carpentry.

 - Age: The tendency to develop a rotator cuff injury increases with age and is especially common in individuals older than 50.

-The following are common rotator cuff tear symptoms to look out for when experiencing shoulder pain.
+The following are common symptoms/warning signs of a rotator cuff tear to look out for when experiencing shoulder pain.